 The long-term aim of the scheme is to build a global pool of research leaders and encourage long-term international collaboration with the UK.

-The Newton International Fellowships scheme is run by The British Academy and the Royal Society.
+The Newton International Fellowships scheme is run by the British Academy, The Royal Society and The Academy of Medical Sciences.

-They provide grants of £24,000 per annum to cover subsistence and up to £8,000 per annum to cover research expenses, plus a one-off relocation allowance of up to £2,000.
+They provide grants of £24,000 per annum to cover subsistence (tax exempt) and up to £8,000 per annum to cover research expenses, plus a one-off relocation allowance of up to £2,000.

-In addition, Newton Fellows may be eligible for follow-up funding of up to £6,000 per annum for up to 10 years following the completion of the Fellowship.
+In addition, Newton International Fellows may be eligible for follow-up funding of up to £6,000 per annum for up to 5 years following the completion of the Fellowship.

 The Newton International Fellowships Scheme covers researchers in the following disciplines: physical sciences, natural sciences, social sciences, and the humanities.
-The scheme also covers clinical and patient orientated research, for applicants from China and India during the current round.
+The scheme also covers clinical and patient orientated research, for applicants from China, India, Brazil, Mexico, South Africa and Turkey during the current round.